voodoorai2000/citizenbudgetapp.com/README.md

 To get the values of these constants and enable related functionality, follow the following links:
 * In production, this app stores uploads on [Amazon S3](http://aws.amazon.com/s3/).
 Sign up to get your access and secret keys.
 * [Bitly](http://bitly.com/a/your_api_key/) shortens URLs to make it easier for consultation participants to share links to their responses.
 Sign up to get an API key and login.
-* [Google Analytics](http://analytics-api-samples.googlecode.com/svn/trunk/src/reporting/javascript/ez-ga-dash/docs/user-documentation.html#register) displays charts and tables about visitors to the consultation website on the administrative dashboard.
-Follow the instructions to get your API key and client ID.
+* [Google Analytics](https://developers.google.com/analytics/resources/tutorials/hello-analytics-api#register_project) displays charts and tables about visitors to the consultation website on the administrative dashboard.
+Follow the instructions to get your API key, client ID and client secret.
+Remember to give appropriate values for redirect URIs for local development, e.g. `http://localhost:3000/oauth2callback`.
+Raw IP addresses like `0.0.0.0` are not allowed.
 * Automatically configure [Heroku](https://api.heroku.com/account) to serve a consultation's custom domain.
 Go to your Heroku account page to get your API key. `HEROKU_APP` is the name of your Heroku app (the part before `.herokuapp.com`).

 You may want to change some translations in the `config/locales` files, such as `site_title`, `layouts.application` and `responses.footer`.